python-trio/trio/docs/source/releasing.rst

 * tag with vVERSION, push tag on ``python-trio/trio`` (not on your personal repository)

-* approve the release workflow
+* approve the release workflow's publish job

 * update version number in the same pull request